-Unfortunately, despite their long and exhausting struggles, which also include helping mobilize local communities to resist the construction of the controversial Sungai Besi-Ulu Kelang (SUKE) highway and save the old punk house sitting on the main road of the construction plans, the house was eventually demolished.
-The people of Pekan Ampang have subsequently lost the fight to Malaysia 2020 Vision development plans and lost an unique space that valued self-governance and freedom before power and profits.
+Unfortunately, despite their long and exhausting struggles—which included helping mobilize local communities to resist the construction of the controversial Sungai Besi-Ulu Kelang (SUKE) highway and save the old punk house sitting on the main road of the construction plans—the house was eventually demolished.
+The people of Pekan Ampang subsequently lost the fight against the Malaysia 2020 Vision development plans and lost a unique space that valued self-governance and freedom over power and profits.

 Can you start with a brief introduction to Rumah Api and how it came to be?

 We started around the end of 2010.
-Before becoming Rumah Api the place was called Gudang Noisy, which was run by someone else.
-After the Gudang Noisy tenant overdue the rent and ended up with owing lots of money, the landlord kicked him out.
+Before becoming Rumah Api, the place was called Gudang Noisy and was run by someone else.
+After the tenant of Gudang Noisy fell behind on rent and ended up owing a lot of money, the landlord kicked him out.
 That person was really close to me and asked me to take care of the place.
-This is how me and some friends started Rumah Api as a collective punk house.
+That’s how my friends and I started Rumah Api as a collective punk house.

-We changed the location because the government wanted to demolish the building to make a new highway called SUKE.
-Yes, they forced us to leave and paid some money to Rumah Api and the landlord.
-We did protest, we spread flyers to inform the people how bad this highway will be for the area and the neighbours but in the end the landlords agreed to have their building destroyed because they got lots of money from the government.
+We changed the location because the government wanted to demolish the building to make way for a new highway called SUKE.
+Yes, they forced us to leave and paid some compensation to Rumah Api and the landlord.
+We protested and spread flyers to inform people how bad this highway would be for the area and the neighbors, but in the end, the landlords agreed to have their building demolished because they got a lot of money from the government.

 Tell me about Kuala Lumpur and the place where Rumah Api is situated right now.
-What’s the current situation with the authorities and do you still have any threats of eviction or police raids at punk gigs, even at the new location?
+What’s the current situation with the authorities, and do you still face any threats of eviction or police raids at punk gigs, even at the new location?

 Kuala Lumpur sucks.
 There’s huge traffic all the time.
-Rumah Api is now located at the 18 floor of a City Council building Pandan Indah.
-So far we haven’t had any problems with the authorities at the new place.
+Rumah Api is now located on the 18th floor of a City Council building in Pandan Indah.
+So far, we haven’t had any problems with the authorities at the new place.

 What are the guiding principles and values for Rumah Api?
-Do you all see punk as a vehicle for social change and how do you continue to interact with the society outside of the punk subculture?
+Do you all see punk as a vehicle for social change, and how do you continue to interact with society outside of the punk subculture?

-Rumah Api still exists by the punk principles “no racism, no sexism, no homophobia, etc”.
-Actually, the community in Kuala Lumpur knew about Rumah Api.
-Some of them agree with what we are doing and some do not.
-Mostly they don’t agree that we are supporting LGBT because, as you know, Malaysia is a muslim country.
-So, maybe it will take more time to deal with these people.
+Rumah Api still exists by the punk principles: ‘no racism, no sexism, no homophobia, etc.’ Actually, the community in Kuala Lumpur knows about Rumah Api.
+Some people agree with what we’re doing, and some do not.
+Mostly, they don’t agree with us supporting LGBTQIA+ causes because, as you know, Malaysia is a Muslim country.
+So maybe it will take more time to deal with these people.

-Right now we have almost 20 people involved in running the space.
-Anyone can be involved and to make a decision we vote, then the decision are made by the majority rule.
+Right now, we have almost 20 people involved in running the space.
+Anyone can participate, and when it comes to making decisions, we vote—decisions are made by majority rule.

-Besides gigs, now we are doing a talk show, our own radio podcast and zine.
-We stopped doing RRFM and FNB since it’s hard for us to do those in the new place.
-Also right now FNB is, I think, ran by other people who are not from Rumah Api.
-Honestly, I dont know if FNB is still operating or not.
-Another autonomous collectives that we are really connected to is The Wall from Batu Pahat, Johor and The Key, Melaka.
+Besides gigs, we’re now hosting a talk show, our own radio podcast, and producing a zine.
+We stopped doing RRFM and FNB since it’s hard for us to run those in the new place.
+As far as I know, FNB is now run by other people who are not from Rumah Api.
+Honestly, I’m not sure if FNB is still operating or not.
+Other autonomous collectives we’re closely connected with are The Wall from Batu Pahat, Johor, and The Key in Melaka.

 Do you still run the festival Chaos in Rumah Api?
-How it came to be and what were the most exciting moments in organizing such event?
+How did it come to be, and what were the most exciting moments in organizing such an event?

-Last year we stopped doing the festival.
-But I think this year we might try it again at the new place.
-But we will see.
-For sure we managed to meet so many new and old friends from over the world at the festival.
-That’s always the most exciting part.
+Last year (2017), we stopped organizing the festival.
+But I think this year we might try it again at the new place—we’ll see.
+For sure, meeting so many new and old friends from around the world at the festival was always the most exciting part.

-How does the hardcore punk scene in Malaysia look like at the moment?
-Are there any great bands, zines or labels from the local scene that you’d recommend us checking out?
+How does the hardcore punk scene in Malaysia look at the moment?
+Are there any great bands, zines, or labels from the local scene that you’d recommend us checking out?

-Right now it’s doing great.
-Many good bands, good labels, a record store and lots of hardcore punk shows which are happening every week.
+Right now, it’s doing great.
+There are many good bands, good labels, a record store, and lots of hardcore punk shows happening every week.

 You can check some local bands here.